List of social activities at Durham University: Durham Student Theatre

 Durham Student Theatre (DST, formerly Durham University Student Theatre, DUST) is a student-run organisation responsible for theatre at Durham University, with performances put on every week of term at the Assembly Rooms Theatre.

 DST acts as an umbrella organisation for the many theatre companies based at the university, such as Durham University Light Opera Group (DULOG).
-There are also numerous college based theatre groups, run by the Junior Common Room of the individual colleges, some of which are college members only, with others being open to all.
+There are also numerous college based theatre groups, run by the Junior Common Room of the individual colleges, some of which are college members only, with most being open to all.

 Durham Revue

 The Durham Revue is an established sketch comedy group.
 In 1974, four students founded 'DUST' (Durham University Sensible Thespians), which initially produced comedy revue shows exclusively for Durham student audiences.
 However, in 1977, under the presidency of Arthur Bostrom, DUST took their first show to the Edinburgh Fringe Festival.
 This inaugural Fringe show included John Inge (Bishop of Worcester) and Jennie Campbell (former BBC comedy producer).
 The group changed its name to the 'Durham Revue' in 1988.

 Its members write and perform all material themselves and shows are put on annually at the Assembly Rooms Theatre, and the professional Gala Theatre where they perform alongside the Cambridge Footlights and the Oxford Revue.
 The Durham Revue also travels yearly to Cambridge, Oxford, and the Edinburgh Fringe where they perform for the full run of the festival.

 The Durham Revue membership generally consists of six writers and performers.
 Membership is based upon audition and interview, and these take place just once a year during Michaelmas Term.
 Former members include Jeremy Vine, Nish Kumar, Ed Gamble, and Alex Macqueen.